thorstensson/mp3visualizer/README.md

 # Audio Player - Vue - TS - Web Audio API

-Here is the compact version of the mp3 Player that I first posted @ https://github.com/thorstensson/audio-player-vue-ts.
-Made for the footer, this version measures only 70 pixels tall :zap:
+Here is the compact version of the mp3 player that I first posted @ https://github.com/thorstensson/audio-player-vue-ts.

-In the code, I have cleaned up my back and forth on semicolons.
-Next, to clean up the other player.
-On the roadmap for both: add info message if no mp3 format or audio context in user's browser.

-I won't be adding such failsafes until sometime in February as I now plan get busy with my nex portfolio.
-I've decided to build it with Nuxt.
-Doing a course as well :collision:
+This player uses a .env file for the URL (no longer on AWS).
+Thus, such .env vars are, of course, visible client-side, even if the .env file is not on GitHub.

+I might later on do a Nuxt version where audio is fetched server-side, but if you use AWS or some other host, I would recommend restricting the policy to the domain you own—if you don't want public access.

+For now have to get on with my portfolio and some other stuff coming on new repos in 2025 and leave audio as is, as it was not my intention to get so busy with audio in 2025, albeit fun!

 ## Demo